-There is no one silver bullet.
-Ending this crisis will take a decade of renewal.
-Starting with the kind of towards this plan, from all of the councils involved and from all of our partner organisations.
+I want to thank everyone who has contributed towards this plan, from all of the councils involved and from all of our partner organisations.
 The strength of this report comes from the depth of engagement we have had.
 It has been inspiring to work with so many people so determined to deliver more and better homes for people across our country.